bibinmjose/dsgramner/docs/index.md

 <div align = "center"><img src="./index_files/f2_perfomance_score.png"></div>

-> Since father education has the highest score, we decided to plot the entire data set with 'Father edu' as a factor to explicitly see the influence.
-The plot explains an upward trend in the median performance %.
+> Since father education has the highest score, we decided to plot the performance set w.r.t 'Father edu' to explicitly see the influence.
+The plot shows an upward trend in the median performance %.

 <div align = "center"><img src="./index_files/f3_perf_fath_edu.png"></div>